-SO WHY DOES A BREAKER OR FUSE TRIP?If your circuit breaker keeps tripping in meter Box, it can be a sign of general wear and tear.
+SO WHY DOES A BREAKER OR FUSE TRIP?If your circuit breaker keeps tripping in your meter box, it can be a sign of general wear and tear.
 This means you need to call a qualified electrician to install a new one.

 Repeated incidents may be due to one of the following:

 Circuit overload: When too many electrical devices or large appliances are plugged into a single circuit, the circuit becomes overloaded.
 Loose or damaged connections can also lead to overload.
 You can limit the access to your breakers/fuses and prevent animals from chewing wires with the help of a secure meter box.

 Short circuit: A heavy current flow overloads the circuit when an active wire and a neutral wire come into contact.
 As a result, a breaker trips or a fuse blow.
 You may also hear popping sounds and see some sparks or smoke.
 A short circuit can also be caused by damaged wires, plug, receptacle, electrical switch, or appliance.

 Ground fault: This happens when an active wire comes into contact with a ground wire and bring heavy current through the breaker.
 The ground wire is where the excess electricity travels back to the earth and is usually coloured green or yellow.

 Specific areas in a home must have GFCI (Ground Fault Circuit Interrupters) to prevent electrical shocks and fires.
 These areas include the bathroom, kitchen, and poolside.
 Ground faults can also be triggered by defective components or appliance.